This guideline is intended to provide a brief summary of background and health issues for newly arriving Palestinian refugees from Gaza.

 The following summary provides background for the screening investigations recommendations above.

 - Nutrition - as of Mar 2024, the entire population Gaza was experiencing acute food insecurity (see IPC brief 18 Mar 2024).
-UNICEF (Jan 2024) reported 90% children <2 years are consuming two or fewer food groups, and diarrhoea outbreaks.
+UNICEF (Jan 2024) reported 90% children <2 years were consuming two or fewer food groups, and diarrhoea outbreaks.
 Pre-conflict surveys show high prevalence of undernutrition, and food insecurity was 32% in 2020.

 - Anaemia has been found in: 59.7% pre-school children (2012), 29.3% children enrolling in UNRWA schools (2017), and 41% pregnant or breastfeeding women (2019).